w3c/wcag3/guidelines/groups/text-and-wording/clear-language/no-unnecessary-words.md

 type: supplemental
 ---

-Sentences do not include :term[unnecessarily wordy] phrases.
+Sentences do not include :term[unnecessary words].

 :::except-when
 :term[text content] is: